 Route planning tools

-- The free smartTRIPS trip tracking tool is a great way to map and save trips, share routes with friends and family, and track trips, kilometres travelled, calories burned and greenhouse gas emissions saved.
+- There are many options available to map and save trips, share routes with friends and family, and track trips, kilometres travelled, calories burned and greenhouse gas emissions saved.
+Check out apps provided by Strava, Garmin or Wahoo, to name a few.

 - Google Maps has a cycling directions option.
 Just select the bike icon in the directions tool bar.